cspannos/AI-On-Chain-Anomaly-Detector/README.md

-# AI Powerd On-Chain Anomaly Detector
+# AI Powered On-Chain Anomaly Detector

 A lightweight Python script that connects to an Ethereum (or Layer 2) node, fetches recent transactions, and flags outliers based on transaction value.